cornell-zhang/heurigym/prompt.md

     - numpy
     - scipy
 3. Your submission should consist of a single file named `solver.py` that contains the complete implementation of the `solve` function.
 Do NOT include any explanations, comments, additional text, or Markdown formatting.
+4. You will get execution feedback after submitting your solution.

 Take a deep breath and approach the problem step by step.
 Try to be creative and strive to find the best possible solution.